Kagemni/Nuisance/README.md

 Accomplishments that we're proud of
 ## Accomplishments that we're proud of
-High fives to the team 🙌, as we ...
+High fives to the team and all our efforts.
+We spent a lot of hours debugging both hardware and software issues and came out *mostly* on top.
+We all learned a lot about not only arduinos but the various libraries and techniques that can be supplemented by them.

-## What we learned
+## What we learned/Improved on
-- wee woo wee woo
+- How to use Arduinos/microcontrollers
+- debugging both hardware and software
+- Breadboarding and circuit design

 ## Collaborators
 This project was made possible by the collaboration of [EemanAleem](https://github.com/EemanAleem), [aseelelwasila](https://github.com/aseelelwasila), and [missingscythe](https://github.com/missingscythe).